Slamming Forces During Water Entry of a Simple Harmonic Oscillator: Results

 \subsection{High stiffness limit}

-Intuitively, as the stiffness of the impactor increases to sufficiently large values, its behavior should eventually return to the ``rigid'' case.
+Intuitively, as the stiffness of the impactor increases to sufficiently large values (corresponding to high $\textrm{R}_\textrm{F}$), its behavior should eventually return to the ``rigid'' case.
 In order to observe this behavior, we conducted experiments with two additional flexure spring designs with high stiffness values of $k=$ 760 N/mm and 21600 N/mm.
 Since these values exceed the capabilities of our tensile testing machine, the stiffness values were instead extracted from the impactor natural frequencies which were measured by suspending the impactor from a low stiffness bungee and exciting the axial mode with an impact hammer.
-The high stiffness experiments also collapse nicely onto the theoretical curve predicted by equation \ref{eqn:convolution}.
+As shown in figure \ref{fig:high_rf}, the high stiffness experiments performed with $V=2$ to 6 m/s, $R=$ 22.23 mm and $\alpha = 0.12$ or 0.24 also collapse nicely onto the theoretical curve predicted by equation \ref{eqn:convolution} despite the fact that the axial mode no longer represents the fundamental mode, with bending modes predicted to occur at lower frequencies (Appendix A).
+By substantially increasing the impactor's axial stiffness, it is possible to extend our experimental $\textrm{R}_\textrm{F}$ values by more than an order of magnitude while keeping other experimental parameters the same.
 For impacts near $\textrm{R}_\textrm{F}\approx 10$, the non-dimensional peak force achieves values that are approximately double those in the equivalent rigid case before steadily decreasing as $\textrm{R}_\textrm{F}$ is further increased.
-However, despite spanning nearly four orders of magnitude in stiffness in our flexible experiments, the peak of the equivalent rigid case was not recovered: even at $\textrm{R}_\textrm{F}\approx 200$, the measured (and predicted) peak force exceeds the rigid case by more than 30\%.
+However, despite spanning nearly four orders of magnitude in stiffness in our flexible experiments, the peak of the equivalent rigid case was not recovered: even at $\textrm{R}_\textrm{F}\approx 200$, the measured (and predicted) peak force exceeds the rigid case by more than 30\% as seen in figure \ref{fig:high_rf}(a).
 In fact, according to the model, it is not until $\textrm{R}_\textrm{F}$ achieves a value near 4,500 that the peak force returns to within 5\% of the rigid case.
-Past $\textrm{R}_\textrm{F}\approx 12$, the time of the peak force is essentially the same as in the equivalent rigid case.
+Past $\textrm{R}_\textrm{F}\approx 20$, the time of the peak force is essentially the same as in the equivalent rigid case as demonstrated in figure \ref{fig:high_rf}(b).
 Note that the odd bumpiness in the theoretical curves at high $\textrm{R}_\textrm{F}$ is physical in origin -- once $\textrm{R}_\textrm{F}$ is high enough for several impactor oscillations to occur before the hydrodynamic force reaches its peak, the time and magnitude of the peak force are highly sensitive to the relative phase of the impactor oscillations and hydrodynamic force.